Submissions

 Zemon Davis, Natalie, "The Rites of Violence: Religious Riot in Sixteenth-Century France", Past & Present, 59 (1973), pp. 51-91.

-Images and tables are submitted to separate files, with their position in the text marked.
+Images, figures and tables should be submitted as separate files, with their placement clearly indicated in the text.

 Articles

-For article submissions, please refer to the above guidelines, which must be followed for thematic articles, book reviews, and articles submitted to the repository.
+For article submissions, please consult the guidelines above.
+These guidelines must be followed for all thematic-section articles and book reviews, as well as for any texts submitted to the repository.

-If an article meets the publication criteria, the author will not be required to pay any fee for its publication under any circumstances.
+If a submission is deemed to meet the journal’s publication criteria, the author will not, under any circumstances, be required to pay a fee for publication.

 Privacy Statement